DVS-Lab/dmn-parcellation/README.md

 This repository contains code, data, and results for Wang, Taren, Tepfer, & Smith (bioRxiv, 2019).
 Preprint of the manuscript: https://www.biorxiv.org/content/10.1101/225375v3

-The codes are based on previous work parcellating MFC and LFC (de la Vega et al., 2016; 2017):
+The code is based on previous work parcellating MFC and LFC (de la Vega et al., 2016; 2017):

 https://github.com/adelavega/neurosynth-mfc

 https://github.com/adelavega/neurosynth-lfc

-We thank Alejandro de la Vega for sharing his codes online and answer our technical questions!
+We thank Alejandro de la Vega for sharing his code online and answering our technical questions!

 Figures for the manuscript (in .eps format) available at figures/

-The main results can be produced following Clustering, Coactivation and Functional preference profiels.
+The main results can be produced following Clustering, Coactivation and Functional preference profiles.

 ### Requirements
 Python 2.7.x